 Function Composition

-Rather than writing long sequences of steps, functional programming encourages function composition, combining small, focused functions into larger workflows.
+Rather than writing long sequences of steps, functional programming encourages function composition; combining small, focused functions into larger workflows.

 let double x = x * 2